 We’ve collected some of our favorite error pages from Kontent.ai’s customers and other brands.
 If you’re looking for some 404 page inspiration—or just want to see what can be done—take a look at these error page examples!

-Keep your 404 page branded and on-brand
+Keep your 404 page on-brand

 According to Bruce Clay, “your 404 error page should make it clear that the visitor is still on your website.”
 Keeping the error page consistent with other pages on your site means every word and image you use accurately represents the personality and tone of your brand.

 The point is that you should never design a generic 404 page.
 If you do, it will reflect poorly on your brand, making it seem as though you don’t care about detail or customer experience—both of which are important factors in establishing trust with customers.
-For example, if you’re selling luxury watches, then your 404 page should be sleek and elegant.
-Or maybe you’re running an e-commerce shop with animal products, so your 404 page shows an animation of a dog running around.

-Keep your 404 page simple
+Keep your 404 page simple and helpful

 Always provide a way to get back on track